SirSplat/dvdrental/README.md

         ```
         chmod 0600 ~/.pgpass
         ```
-        While this is breaking every rule about placing secrets in plain text in a git repo.
+        This is breaking every rule about placing secrets in plain text in a git repo.
 I'm still going to do it!
-        As it's helpful not to enter passwords the whole time and it's only a local docker container anyway!
+        It's helpful not to enter passwords the whole time and it's only a local docker container anyway!

     Do not worry about executing:
     ```